elsanns/xai-nlp-notebooks/README.md

 The notebook is based on the [Hugging Face documentation](https://huggingface.co/) and the implementation of Integrated Gradients attribution methods is adapted from the Captum.ai
 [Interpreting BERT Models (Part 1)](https://captum.ai/tutorials/Bert_SQUAD_Interpret).

+### Visualization
+Captum visualization library shows in green tokens that push the prediction towards the target class.
+Those driving the score towards the reference value are marked in red.
+As a result, words perceived as positive will appear in green if attribution is performed against class 1 (positive) but will be highlighted in red with an attribution targeting class 0 (negative).

+Because importance scores ar assigned to tokens, not words, some examples may show that attribution is highly dependent on tokenization.

 ### Attributions for a correctly classified positive example
 ---
 <img src="imgs/electra-attr-positive-positive.png" width="800px" style="max-width:100%">